Togohogo1-Archive/joshgone-music/docs/dev.md

         print(i)
     ```

-Of course, there are endless possibilities with the REPL.
+Of course, there are much more complex things one can do with the REPL.
 This section only highlights how to get started with it.